StoneVerve/Ethereum-Bank/README.md

 # Ethereum-Bank
-Small that administrates simple savings accounts using the ethereum blockchain
+Small simple savings accounts using the ethereum blockchain with a APY of 10% paid in an ERC20 token called Riba